Scotland Day 7: Castletown to Portree: a 5-hour drive across the Highlands – stopping at the Midge Bite of course!

-07:52 | 6ºC, grey sky with light cloud, some blue sky and sunshine, negligible breeze, dry.
+25th March: 0752, 6ºC, light cloud, some blue sky and sunshine, negligible breeze, dry.

-Very busy this morning, and about to go down for breakfast at 8am so will have to catch up with writing this some other time.
+Very busy this morning, and I am about to go down for breakfast at 8am so will have to catch up with writing this some other time.
 A long day of driving ahead – from Castletown to Portree on the Isle of Skye.
 On our final day the chef decided to cook breakfast to order, which was sensible as there were so few guests, and it was sad to see all the buffet food go to waste.

 The Castletown Hotel.
 Our home for 3 nights and we were sorry to leave.
 It may not look like much from the front but it was a actually quite a large hotel and very pleasant.
 Highly recommended.